MAIA: A new detector concept for a 10 TeV muon collider: Conclusions

 This work has benefited from computing services provided by the German National Analysis Facility (NAF).
-This research was conducted using services provided by the OSG Consortium~\cite{osg07,osg09,https://doi.org/10.21231/906p-4d78,https://doi.org/10.21231/0kvz-ve57}, which is supported by the National Science Foundation awards \#2030508 and \#1836650.
+This research was conducted using services provided by the OSG Consortium~\cite{osg07,osg09,https://doi.org/10.21231/906p-4d78,https://doi.org/10.21231/0kvz-ve57}, which is supported by U.S. NSF awards 2030508 and 1836650.
 We are particularly grateful to Pascal Paschos for his support.